-GO Markets support a wide range of languages including English, French, Chinese, Spanish, Arabic
+GO Markets support a wide range of languages including English, French, Chinese, Spanish, and Arabic.

-GO Markets have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+GO Markets has a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.

 While you might be able to explore GO Markets’s platform straight away, it’s important to note that you won’t be able to make any trades until you pass compliance, which can take up to several days, depending on your situation.

 To start the process of opening an account with GO Markets you can visit their website here.